-At Oceans of Fun we are truly dedicated to the field of marine mammal science.
+At Ocean Connections we are truly dedicated to the field of marine mammal science.
 Our staff includes professional marine mammal trainers, educators, and a leading marine mammal veterinarian who oversees our animals’ health and medical needs.
 All of our staff is trained in marine mammal care, training and guest interaction.

 As animal trainers, our staff is well versed in positive reinforcement techniques.
 Not only do these techniques work for our seals and sea lions, but we also like to rewarded our staff for a job well done!
 Each quater, one of our very talented staff members is nominated by their peers to recieve Slick's Tremendous Trainer Award.